 Clean + Green

-Our choice to use only clean cosmetic ingredients is driven by the belief that these ingredients are not only better for consumer health, but also have a limited impact on the environment.
-At Sanjeevita, all of our products are formulated using natural or naturally and biotechnology-derived ingredients.
+Our choice to use clean cosmetic ingredients is driven by the belief that these ingredients are not only better for consumer health, but also have a limited impact on the environment.
+At Sanjeevita, our products are primarily formulated using natural, naturally derived and biotechnology-derived ingredients.

 Further, we have committed not to use specific ingredients based on:

 • Ingredient’s impact on consumer health (e.g. glycolic acid, broad spectrum preservatives)

 • Impact on the environment of the specific processes used for ingredient manufacture (e.g. fumed silica)

 Our cruelty-free and vegan cosmetics are primarily formulated using non-GMO key ingredients that are derived from nature and biotechnology.
 We use ingredients that comply with Whole Foods Beyond Clean Beauty Standards: Banned Ingredients